Build your own car ramps/lift from the detailed construction plans and work smarter not harder!

-Using the traditional method to raise a vehicle for the home mechanic, utilizing a trolley jack and axle stands has many drawbacks.
+Using the traditional method to lift a vehicle for the home mechanic, utilizing a trolley jack and axle stands has many drawbacks.

 Many modern day vehicles have under trays fitted to the engine bay region and some completely cover the entire under chassis, from front to back.
-They need to be removed first, to uncover the cross members or axles to provide a good location for the saddle of the trolley jack and the location of the axle stands to rest on.
+They need to be removed first, to uncover the chassis sections or axles to provide a good location for the saddle of the trolley jack and the location of the axle stands to rest on.

 As I only have a very small percentage of both of the above, are there any viable options?

-The answer to that question is a big YES!This car ramp is designed for the car enthusiast, to restore, maintain and cherish their pride and joys in the comfort of their home garage or even use outside.
+This car ramp/lift was designed for the car enthusiast, to restore, maintain and cherish their pride and joys in the comfort of their home garage or workshop.

 Click here for more information